IF YOU'RE NOT OUTRAGED, YOU'RE NOT PAYING ATTENTION!

-Heather D. Heyer, a young woman with a big heart and a love for all individuals regardless of race, religion or creed, lost her life August 12, 2017 when a car plowed into a crowd of counter-demonstrators who were protesting a rally of neo-Nazis, Ku Klux Klan members and other white nationalists.
+Heather D. Heyer, a young woman with a big heart and a passion for equity for all individuals regardless of race, ethnicity, religion, gender identity or preference, lost her life August 12, 2017 when a car plowed into a crowd of counter-demonstrators who were protesting a rally of neo-Nazis, Ku Klux Klan members and other white nationalists.

-The Heather Heyer Foundation was created to honor Heather Heyer, a young civil rights activist, who dedicated her life to promoting equal rights for all people.
+The Heather Heyer Foundation was created to honor Heather Heyer.
 The Foundation has established a scholarship program to provide financial assistance to individuals passionate about positive social change.
-Scholarships will be awarded to those seeking a degree or certification in, but not limited to, law, paralegal studies, social work, social justice, and education.
+Scholarships are awarded to those seeking a degree or certification in, but not limited to, law, paralegal studies, social work, social justice, and education.
 Help us make a difference, and as Heather had often quoted “If you’re not outraged you’re not paying attention” (Unknown)